apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 > (like 5.4.0, 5.4.1, etc).
 Those versions have a bug that interferes with installing
 > Apostrophe.
 >
-> If you do, downgrade to 5.3, which predates the bug and is a long term support release:
+> If you do, just upgrade to the latest stable release:
 >
-> `npm install -g npm@5.3`
+> `npm install -g npm`
 >
-> Or upgrade to 5.5, where they fixed the bug, if you are feeling brave:
+> You could also downgrade to 5.3, although we recommend just upgrading instead:
 >
-> `npm install -g npm@5.5`
+> `npm install -g npm@5.3`

 ## Creating Your First Project